-the surrounding area by incorporating elements including but not limited to the following:

-- (a) emphasis on entry points; - (b) orientation to the street and any public places; - (c) inclusion of walls, structures or vegetation to screen any material stockpiles, waste storage areas, and building plant from view of the street or other public places; - (d) inclusion of vegetation to soften the impact of any large unarticulated building walls when viewed from residential category zones and scenic transport routes; and - (e) inclusion of vegetation between buildings and lot boundaries that adjoin major transport routes.

-Any ancillary office space or sales areas of each building are sited and oriented towards the primary road frontage.

-Any material stockpiles and waste storage areas are screened from view of the street and adjoining public places by one or more of the following:

-- (a) a solid screen fence; or

-- (b) a wall; or

-- (c) dense vegetation.

-- (a) is screened from view of the street by one or more of the following:

-- (i) a solid screen fence, or

-- (ii) a roof design feature; or

-- (iii) a wall; or

-- (iv) dense vegetation; or

-- (b) is located within, underneath or central to the building so as to not be visible from the street.

-There is a densely vegetated buffer area having a depth of at least five (5) metres from the lot boundary, located along all common lot boundaries where adjoining any residential category zone or a township zone.

-There is a densely vegetated area having a depth of at least ten (10) metres from the lot boundary, located along all lot boundaries which adjoin an identified scenic transport route on an overlay map.
+Performance outcomes Acceptable outcomes building and to maintain privacy for those residents.
+Appearance PO5 AO5.1 The development is designed in a manner that contributes to a high level of visual amenity when viewed from the street, public places, and the surrounding area by incorporating elements including but not limited to the following: The development has a pedestrian entry point at or visible from the primary road frontage.
+AO5.2 AO5.2 Any ancillary office space or sales areas of each building are sited and oriented towards the primary road frontage.
+AO5.3 Any material stockpiles and waste storage areas are screened from view of the street and adjoining public places by one or more of the following: (a) a solid screen fence; or (b) a wall; or (c) dense vegetation.
+AO5.4 Any building plant: (a) is screened from view of the street by one or more of the following: (i) a solid screen fence, or (ii) a roof design feature; or (iii) a wall; or (iv) dense vegetation; or (b) is located within, underneath or central to the building so as to not be visible from the street.
+AO5.5 There is a densely vegetated buffer area having a depth of at least five (5) metres from the property-lot boundary, located along all common property-lot boundaries where adjoining any residential category zone or a township zone.
+AO5.6 There is a densely vegetated area having a depth of at least ten (10) metres from the property-lot boundary, located along all property lot boundaries which adjoin an identified scenic transport route on an overlay map.

-The densely vegetated areas specified in AO5.5 and AO5.6 comply with the following:

-- (a) there is a minimum of two (2) rounded canopy trees for every five (5) linear metres or part thereof of the length of the road frontage lot boundary; and - (b) there is a minimum of two (2) shrubs for every three (3) linear metres or part thereof

-Performance outcomes Acceptable outcomes of the length of the road frontage lot boundary; and (c) any established native tree species having a height exceeding two (2) metres, or a trunk diameter of thirty (30) centimetres are retained within vegetation area.
-AO5.8 There is a vegetated area having a depth of at least two (2) metres from the lot boundary, located along all road frontage boundaries of any roads classified as a collector road, arterial road, or main road (other than a boundary adjoining an identified scenic transport route on an overlay map), excluding the access driveway.
+Performance outcomes Acceptable outcomes The densely vegetated areas specified in AO5.5 and AO5.6 comply with the following: (a) there is a minimum of two (2) rounded canopy trees for every five (5) linear metres or part thereof of the length of the road frontage property-lot boundary; and (b) there is a minimum of two (2) shrubs for every three (3) linear metres or part thereof of the length of the road frontage property lot boundary; and (c) any established native tree species having a height exceeding two (2) metres, or a trunk diameter of thirty (30) centimetres are retained within vegetation area.
+AO5.8 There is a vegetated area having a depth of at least two (2) metres from the property-lot boundary, located along all road frontage boundaries of any roads classified as a collector road, arterial road, or main road (other than a boundary adjoining an identified scenic transport route on an overlay map), excluding the access driveway.